brettohland/fuckingformatstyle/content/numeric-styles/_index.md

 <h2 id="currency-style">Currency Style {{< xcode13-badge >}}</h2>

+{{< api-links docs="foundation/integerformatstyle/currency" source="FoundationInternationalization/Formatting/Number/IntegerFormatStyle.swift" >}}

 {{< hint type=tip title=TL;DR >}}

 Output number values in the local currency.

 {{< /hint >}}

 The currency format style is very similar to the Number and Percent format styles and works with Swift's numerical types (Float, Double, Decimal, and Integer).

 The key difference is that you will need to pass in the [ISO 4217](https://en.wikipedia.org/wiki/ISO_4217) country code for the currency you would like to display.

 {{< hint type=important >}}